anubhvshrma18/100-Days-LeetCode-Challenge-Insta/README.md

 | 039 | Best Time to Buy and Sell Stock | [LeetCode](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) | [Solution](./Day-039/Best%20Time%20to%20Buy%20and%20Sell%20Stock.cpp) | O(n) | O(1) |
 | 040 | Guess the Number Higher or Lower | [LeetCode](https://leetcode.com/problems/guess-number-higher-or-lower/) | [Solution](./Day-040/Guess%20the%20Number%20Higher%20or%20Lower.cpp) | O(logn) | O(1) |
 | 041 | Koko Eating Bananas | [LeetCode](https://leetcode.com/problems/koko-eating-bananas/) | [Solution](./Day-041/Koko%20Eating%20Bananas.cpp) | O(nlogm) | O(1) |

+## Contribution

+Contributions are welcome!
+If you’d like to add your solutions, tips, or improvements:
+- Fork the repository
+- Create a pull request with your updates
+- Discuss and suggest new problems or improvements via Issues

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Happy Coding! 🚀
+Connect and share your progress on Instagram with #100DaysLeetCodeChallengeInsta